Dvorak, New World Symphony - 1st Mvt Dvorak - New World Symphony - 4th Movement 4th Movement continued... Schostakovich 2nd Piano Concerto

 "Derek Gleeson conducted with spirit . . . striking detail . . .
 A must for anyone who loves Russian music."
 Classic CD Magazine

-Amongst others, Gleeson has conducted the London Philharmonic Orchestra, the RTE Concert Orchestra (Ireland's national broadcaster), the RTE National Symphony Orchestra, the Dublin Philharmonic Orchestra (Ireland), Orchestra Da Camera Fiorentina (Italy), the Brohuslav Martinu Philharmonic (Czech Republic), Karlovy Vary Symphony Orchestra (Czech Republic), Philharmonic Orchestra Hradec Kralove (Czech Republic), RTL Orchestra (Luxembourg), NOS Orchestra (Holland), the Rűckert Orchestra (Ireland), Szombathely-Savaria Symphony Orchestra (Hungary), the Danish Radio Concert Orchestra (Denmark), Orchestra of the Sadlers Wells Royal Ballet (England), Bulgarian National Radio Symphony Orchestra, Philharmonica Bulgarica, the Vratza Philharmonic, Plovdiv State Opera and Bourgas State Opera (Bulgaria), and the Los Angeles Composers Guild Chamber Orchestra (U.S.A.).
-Gleeson's opera repertoire includes performances of Verdi's La Traviata, Il Trovatore, Rigoletto, and Un Ballo in Maschera, Mozart's La Nozze di Figaro, Don Giovanni, and The Magic Flute, Bizet's Carmen, and Tchaikovsky's Eugene Onegin.
-In September 2008, Gleeson conducted Rigoletto for the "Anna Livia Dublin International Opera Festival."
+Amongst others, Gleeson has conducted The London Philharmonic Orchestra, the RTE Concert Orchestra (Ireland's national broadcaster), The National Symphony Orchestra of Ireland, The Dublin Philharmonic Orchestra (Ireland), Orchestra Da Camera Fiorentina (Italy), The Brohuslav Martinu Philharmonic, Karlovy Vary Symphony Orchestra, Philharmonic Orchestra Hradec Kralove, Czech National Symphony Orchestra, (Czech Republic), National Ballet of China Symphony Orchestra, Orchestre Symphonique de Bretagne (France), RTL Orchestra (Luxembourg), NOS Orchestra (Holland), The Rűckert Orchestra (Ireland), Szombathely-Savaria Symphony Orchestra (Hungary), The Danish Radio Concert Orchestra (Denmark), Orchestra of the Sadlers Wells Royal Ballet (England), Bulgarian National Radio Symphony Orchestra, Philharmonica Bulgarica, The Vratza Philharmonic, Plovdiv State Opera, Varna State Opera, and Burgas Opera/Philharmonic (Bulgaria), The Los Angeles Composers Guild Chamber Orchestra, and the Tehran Symphony Orchestra (Iran).
+Gleeson's opera repertoire includes performances of Verdi's La Traviata, Il Trovatore, Rigoletto, and Un Ballo in Maschera, Mozart's La Nozze di Figaro, Don Giovanni, Cosi Fan Tutte, and The Magic Flute, Bizet's Carmen, and Tchaikovsky's Eugene Onegin.
+Gleeson conducted Rigoletto for the Anna Livia International Opera Festival in Dublin.

-Anna Livia Dublin International Opera Festival ('08)
+Anna Livia International Opera Festival

-"Conductor Derek Gleeson kept perfect pace and never overwhelmed the action……I doubt if there has been a better Rigoletto in Dublin … … The President of Ireland led a prolonged standing ovation, and deservedly so." - The Sunday Business Post.
-September ‘08
+Conductor Derek Gleeson kept perfect pace and never overwhelmed the action . . .
+I doubt there has been a better Rigoletto in Dublin.
+The President of Ireland led a prolonged standing ovation, and deservedly so.
+The Sunday Business Post

 "Irish Film and Television Awards, IFTA's" Theme 2, by Derek Gleeson